-Many balance transfer offers include a one-time fee, which can add up to about 3 percent to 5 percent of the total debt transfer, says Thomas Nitzsche, a communications lead at Money Management International.
+Many balance transfer offers include a one-time fee, which can add up to about 3 percent to 5 percent of the total amount of debt you transfer.

 For example, if you want to transfer $5,000 to a new card that charges 0 percent interest for 12 months, you might be hit with a fee of $150 to $250.
 That’s still cheaper than a 12-month personal loan with an 11 percent interest rate, which would lead you to pay $303 in interest.

-If you look to an online lender for a personal loan, know that many of them charge a loan origination fee, a one-time charge that is taken out of the total amount you receive.
-Banks and credit unions typically do not charge an origination fee on personal loans.
+If you look to an online lender for a personal loan, you should know that some of them charge a loan origination fee — a one-time charge that is taken out of the total amount you receive.
+However, banks and credit unions typically do not charge an origination fee on personal loans.

-These fees can be as high as 6 percent of the loan.
-In other words, if you asked for a $5,000 loan to consolidate credit card debt, you might receive $4,700, with a $300 origination fee deducted from your balance.
-Origination fees are typically included in the loan’s annual percentage rate.
+Origination fees can be as high as 8 percent of the loan in some cases.
+In other words, if you asked for a $5,000 loan to consolidate credit card debt, you might receive $4,600, with a $400 origination fee deducted from your balance.

-Ulzheimer says that he favors personal loans in this situation because the interest rate never changes and the loan has a fixed payoff date.
-With predictable payments, a personal loan can help with budgeting.
+Ulzheimer says that he favors personal loans for debt consolidation because the interest rate never changes and the loan has a fixed payoff date.
+With predictable payments, a debt consolidation loan can help with budgeting.
 If you’re not managing a credit card absolutely perfectly, then you may end up paying more for a longer time than you would have with a personal loan.